MoEfication: Transformer Feed-forward Layers are Mixtures of Experts: MoEfication

 \subsection{Expert Construction}

 In this subsection, we introduce how to split an FFN into several parts.
-The core idea of expert construction is to \textbf{group together the neurons that are often activated simultaneously}.
-In this way, we can select a small number of experts to cover all activated neurons.
+The core idea is to group together the neurons that are often activated simultaneously.
+In this way, for each input, we can select a small number of experts to cover all its activated neurons.
 To achieve better parallel computation performance, we set the size of each expert to be the same.
-If the number of experts is $k$, the input/output dimension of experts is still $d_{model}$ and their middle dimension is $d_e = \frac{d_{ff}}{k}$.
+If the number of experts is $k$, the input and output dimension of experts is still $d_{model}$ and their intermediate dimension is $d_e = \frac{d_{ff}}{k}$.
 Then, the parameters of $i$-th expert are denoted by